nleiva/ansible-links/README.md

 - [Ansible Configuration Management Database](https://github.com/fboender/ansible-cmdb): Ansible-cmdb takes the output of Ansible's fact gathering and converts it into a static HTML overview page (and other things) containing system configuration information.
 - [AnsibleDB](https://github.com/apidb-io/ansibledb_opensource): Gives you the ability to quickly collect facts about your Infrastucture estate [linux, windows & network devices] and via our API, pull out the information important to you.

+## Performance
+- [ansible-trace](https://github.com/mhansen/ansible-trace): Visualise where time is spent in your Ansible playbooks: what tasks, and what hosts, so you can find where to optimise and decrease playbook latency.

 ## Miscellaneous
 - [How to make the case for automation architecture: 5 ways to win investment](https://www.redhat.com/architect/automation-architecture): Shifting from personal automation to automation architecture is a systems challenge.
 - [An IT executive's guide to automation](https://www.redhat.com/en/resources/executive-guide-to-automation-ebook): Learn the benefits of automation, how IT executives can ensure a successful rollout and adoption, and what to look for in an automation solution.